What does the pledge mean?

 What progress has been made?

-Although we don’t know what measure the government intends to use to monitor progress on this pledge, there are at least two surveys which provide information about public confidence in the criminal justice system.
 An annual survey carried out by the Victims’ Commissioner asks victims of crime about their individual experiences.
 The Sentencing Council also conducts an occasional survey in this area as part of its statutory duty to promote public confidence in the judicial system.
-However neither of these sources currently offer data covering the period since Labour took office in July.
+The Office for National Statistics’ Crime Survey for England and Wales (CSEW) also reports on public confidence in the effectiveness of the criminal justice system.

 There have been a number of initiatives which have the potential to affect levels of public confidence in the criminal justice system since Labour came to power.

-In August, in the aftermath of riots following the Southport stabbings, the Prime Minister announced the launch of a National Violent Disorder Programme, which the government said would “form part of the government’s mission to take back our streets by halving serious violent crime and raising confidence in the police and criminal justice system”.
+In August 2024, in the aftermath of riots following the Southport stabbings, the Prime Minister announced the launch of a National Violent Disorder Programme, which the government said would “form part of the government’s mission to take back our streets by halving serious violent crime and raising confidence in the police and criminal justice system”.

-On 5 November 2024, justice minister Heidi Alexander told the House of Commons the government had funded an additional 500 Crown Court sitting days in England and Wales and was extending magistrates’ sentencing powers to up to 12 months.
+On 5 November 2024, then-justice minister Heidi Alexander MP told the House of Commons the government had funded an additional 500 Crown Court sitting days in England and Wales and was extending magistrates’ sentencing powers to up to 12 months.
 Both measures were intended to “ensure swift justice for victims and to restore faith in the entire system”.